Raquelie/hypercycle_numeric/docs/one_mol_autocathalytic.md

 For the spatial derivative the GFDM method is used, where the input mesh is taken from the `data` folder according to the config.
 For the integral, numpy's trapezoid rule is used.

 ## Output
-A plot of the solution (t, x, v) is generated.
+A plot of the solution (t, x, v) is generated in the `output` folder.